 Well it’s looking at the environment through a different prism.
 You have to hope for the best, but plan for the worst.

-In your experience, are there any risks that are unique to the localization industry, that either a localization buyer or provider ought to be looking out for?
+In your experience, are there any risks that are unique to the localization industry and translation management, that either a localization buyer or provider ought to be looking out for?

 Inna: There are some matters that are specific to localization.
 For example, there could be a lack of translators for a particular language.
 All of a sudden, there could be huge demand for a certain product in Estonia and you don’t have enough qualified translators.
 Or you don’t have enough Estonians who understand the subject matter.
 But that is an example of a very obvious risk in localization.